The Games Radar

 BioShock 2 Review

-Returning to Rapture feels like walking into a dream you used to fear.
-Familiar halls, new scars, and a story that wants to argue with you.
+Returning to Rapture feels like walking into a fever dream you used to fear.
+Familiar rusted halls, new psychological scars, and a narrative determined to argue with your morality.

-This page is the map, not the territory.
-Pick a link, dive in, and let the nostalgia do its thing.
-Some posts are polished, some are raw, all of them are honest artifacts from the experiment.
+This archive is the map, not the territory.
+Select a vector, dive into the code, and let the nostalgia take hold.
+Some logs are polished, others are raw—all are honest artifacts extracted from the ongoing Optimus Prime Experiment.
+Transform and roll out.